I’m Mad As Hell

-I can’t tell you what to do about the economy, politics, terrorism, or global warming (although I have a few opinions about that), but I surely can tell you what we can do about the food we eat.
+I can’t tell you what to do about the economy, politics, war, terrorism, or global warming (although I have a few opinions about that), but I surely can tell you what we can do about the food we eat.

 We live in a country founded on revolution; on taking personal responsibility; on throwing out what doesn’t work and replacing it with what does.
 Americans have always seen themselves as the masters of their destiny.

 This country is in a health crisis and nothing short of a revolution will change the course we find ourselves on.
 It’s time to get off the sofa and fight for our lives.
+Type two diabetes is practically an industry; heart disease remains the leading killer of both men and women, despite a global pandemic.

 We have lost sight of the simplest of truths: whole, unprocessed plant foods give us all the nutrition we require.